pgrange/hydra_setup/README.md

 ```

 The first time you launch the container, it will generate cardano keys and address and hydra keys.
-These information will be displayed when you launch the container so that you may copy them and share
+These informations will be displayed when you launch the container so that you may copy them and share
 them with your friends you want to create a hydra head with.
 This will look like this:

 ```